canvas-medical/documentation/collections/_api/consent.md

             description: >-
               The source on which this consent statement is based.<br><br>
               For create interactions, `sourceAttachment.title`, `sourceAttachment.content_type`, and `sourceAttachment.data` are required.<br><br>
-              For read/search interactions, we return the `sourceAttachment.url`.
+              For read/search interactions, Canvas returns the `sourceAttachment.url`.
           - name: provision
             type: json
             description: >-